mkinderwater/pi5-volumio-framebuffer-appliance/readme.md

 JSON config = user-tunable display behavior
 ```

 MPD is not used in the production display path.
-Testing showed MPD did not reliably expose Spotify or AirPlay playback on this setup, while Volumio did.
+Testing showed that MPD did not reliably expose Spotify or AirPlay playback on this setup, while Volumio did.

 ## Display Features